dnajd/nao-conscious/README.md

 # Nao Conscious

-Conscious: aware of and responding to one's surroundings; awake.
+Have Nao seem conscious.
+Meaning aware of and responding to one's surroundings; awake.

+# Abstractions

 Built an event management system where subscribers are registered with event providers.

-# Abstractions

-Phase I. Start with providers calling subscribers directly.
-No thread safety.

 ## Subscribers